Research News

 Posted: 2026-04-10

-Hydrogen production via electrochemical water splitting powered by renewable electricity is a critical process for a sustainable hydrogen economy.
+Hydrogen production through electrochemical water splitting powered by renewable electricity is a critical process for building a sustainable hydrogen economy.

 Advancing alkaline water electrolysis (ALKWE) to achieve ampere-level current densities with reduced energy consumption is a central objective.
-However, this goal is hindered by the trade-off between activity and stability in the hydrogen evolution reaction (HER), which is exacerbated by violent hydrogen bubble evolution at high current densities.
-These bubbles disturb mass transport, block active sites, and cause catalyst layer peeling.
+However, this goal is hindered by the trade-off between activity and stability in the hydrogen evolution reaction (HER), which is exacerbated by the violent evolution of hydrogen bubble at high current densities.
+These bubbles disturb mass transport, block active sites, and lead to catalyst layer peeling.

 An atomic-to-macroscale assembled Ni/MoO2 electrode for alkaline water electrolysis (Image by JIANG Shang)